 Development should protect Rights of Way and wherever possible create new links to the network.
-The creation of a new footpath/cycle way link between Sowters Lane and Burton on the Wolds Primary School will be supported.
-The Parish Council will work with developers, landowners and Leicestershire County Council to help facilitate the provision of new footpath links where possible.
+The creation of the following new footpath/cycle way links will be supported:

+- A. Between Hoton and Wymeswold; and - B. Between Sowters Lane and Burton on the Wolds Primary School.

+The Parish Councils will work with developers, landowners and Leicestershire County Council to help facilitate the provision of new footpath links where possible.

-- ✓ Make the fullest use of public transport, walking and cycling. - $\checkmark$ Reduce the impact of road traffic associated with new development.
+- ✓ Make the fullest use of public transport, walking and cycling. - Reduce the impact of road traffic associated with new development.